PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

     - latency (uses porttime to measure system latency)
     - midithru (an example illustrating software MIDI THRU)
     - qtest (a test of the new multicore-safe queue implementation)
+    - mm  (allows monitoring of midi messages)

 6)  verify that all project settings are for Win32 Debug release:
     - type Alt-F7
     - highlight all three projects in left part of Project Settings window;
     - "Settings For" should say "Win32 Debug"

+    -In Visual C++ 2005 Express Edition, there is a drop down menu in the top toolbar to select the Win32 and Debug option.

 7)  use Build->Batch Build ... to build everything in the project

+    -In Visual C++ 2005 Express Edition, use Build->Build Solution

 8)  The settings for these projects were distributed in the zip file, so compile should just work.